 Scam alerts

-New scams pop up every day and some offers are too good to be true.
-How do you know if the person or the organisation contacting you is who they say they are?
-To find out about some of the methods scammers use and how to protect yourself, read about the following calls, text messages and emails.
-Here’s what you can do to help prevent fraud.
+New scams pop up every day, and some offers are too good to be true.
+How do you know if the person or the organization contacting you is who they say they are?
+To find out about some of the methods scammers use and how to protect yourself, read about the following calls, text messages, and emails reported to the CRTC via the Spam Reporting Centre and the Do Not Call List Portal.
+Here’s what you can do to help prevent fraud, and to protect yourself and others.

 On this page

-If you think that you might have been scammed, you can report your experience to the following organizations:
+If you think that you might have been scammed, or detect a scam, you can report your experience to the following organizations:

-Based on the scam activity that has been reported, the CRTC advises Canadians to be aware of the following malicious activities related to the COVID-19 pandemic:
+Based on the scam activity that has been reported, the CRTC advises Canadians to be aware of the following malicious activities:

-If you receive a call and are not sure of the caller's true identity, you should not provide any personal information, including your telephone and credit card number.
-Finally, if you receive a call that you think may be fraudulent, contact your local police or the Canadian Anti Fraud Centre (1-888-495-8501), a national service jointly operated by the Royal Canadian Mounted Police, the Ontario Provincial Police and the Competition Bureau.
+If you have received a call, email or text message and are not sure about the caller's true identity, you should not provide any personal information, including your telephone number.
+Given the fraudulent nature of the call, you should hang up and contact local law enforcement or the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, a national service jointly operated by the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police and the Competition Bureau.

 Emails and calls claiming to represent the Canada Revenue Agency (CRA)

-Have you received an email or phone call by someone claiming to be affiliated with the Canada Revenue Agency, that you owe taxes and requesting immediate payment?
+Have you received an email or phone call by someone claiming to be affiliated with the Canada Revenue Agency that claims you owe taxes and requests immediate payment?

 Be aware that these emails and calls are fraudulent and could result in identity and financial theft.